canonical/launchpad-manual/docs/developer/how-to/debug-buildfarm-builder.rst

-Debug Build Farm on qastaging
+Debug build farm on qastaging
 =============================

 Access a builder